Hairstylists Might Go Back To Work, But Their Jobs Will Never Be The Same

 Advertisement

 But it’s not just students being affected — even established, successful stylists are at a loss for what to do next.
-For Kari Hill, a veteran colorist at L.A.’s celeb-favorite Meche Salon, creating DIY root color kits for her longtime clients has been a lifeline — and she’s working on a website to reach new clients online, too.
+For Kari Hill, a veteran colourist at L.A.’s celeb-favourite Meche Salon, creating DIY root colour kits for her longtime clients has been a lifeline — and she’s working on a website to reach new clients online, too.
 “I’m offering a digital consultation that’s very similar to one in the salon,” Hill says.
 “Then I mix up the formula and send it to them with instructions.
-I joke that gray roots are the only thing paying my mortgage right now.”
+I joke that grey roots are the only thing paying my mortgage right now.”

 On top of that, Hill is participating in Olaplex’s affiliate program to generate a little money for stylists in worse situations than hers.
 She says the brand is currently paying 35% commission for any products stylists sell through a unique link on their social media.
 Jamie Garland, stylist and owner of B Society salon in Los Gatos, California, is doing the same.